ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 yon would be nappy, save wnen you
 are young, that you may spend when
 yon are old.
 Read over the above
-mtTima at least once a week
+mtTima at least once a week.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_hetzel_ver01:data:sn86053634:00280776671:1874042901:0113/pct:49.569263,75.299601,11.026878,18.615180/!600,600/0/default.jpg"/>
 </td>